mjt-books/python-book/chapters/chapter-1.md

 z_host = cp.asnumpy(z)  # back to a NumPy array on the CPU
 ```

 If you already write vectorized NumPy code, switching to CuPy is often just a matter of changing imports and managing where data lives.
+One common pattern is to keep data on the GPU for as long as possible and only call `cp.asnumpy` at the final boundary where the rest of your code expects a CPU array.
+When you profile later, this “minimize host–device transfers” habit will show up as better utilization and lower overhead.

+Another everyday scenario: you start with a NumPy-heavy data preprocessing step and later want to speed it up on a workstation with a single GPU.
+A minimal change—switching `np` to `cp` in the hot path and ensuring that you don’t bounce arrays back to the CPU unnecessarily—can deliver large wins without touching your higher-level model code.

 ### Other frameworks